 Are all Dual Carriageways 70 mph?

-The speed limit on dual carriageways may be less than 70 mph because local administration can fix the speed according to the road condition and safety of drivers and other road users.
+The speed limit on dual carriageways may be less than 70 mph because local administration can fix the speed according to the road condition and the safety of drivers and other road users.
 Other than this, in the UK, most dual carriageways are 70 mph.

 On the other hand, if you are traveling in the United States.
 The national speed limit will be between 55 and 75 mph according to the different states.